m-elmquist/Website2.0/content/publications/Willetal2019/index.md

  # url: https://github.com/apreshill/bakeoff
 #location: Sydney, Australia
 show_post_time: false
-subtitle: Research considerations for the design and development of assessment measures to support DBDM for educators in early childhood education.
+subtitle: Research considerations for the design and development of early literacy assessment measures to support DBDM for educators in early childhood education.
 title: 'Meeting in the Middle: Future Directions for Researchers to Support Educators’ Assessment Literacy and Data-Based Decision Making'
 ---
 # Abstract